 - The pros and cons of going to university

 - Oxbridge/Oxford explained

 - Student Finance

 Visits to Queen’s

-All state schools in the college's link areas are entitled to bring groups of students to visit Queen's.
-Most often, schools will bring Year 9s, 10s or 12s, though other year groups are also welcome.
+All state schools in the College's link areas are entitled to bring groups of students to visit Queen's.

 These visits to the college will usually include: